-There's no doubt the fall 2020 term will be different at Dalhousie, with the majority of courses being offered online.
+There's no doubt that the 2020-21 academic year will be different at Dalhousie, with the majority of courses being offered online.
 But we're taking steps to ensure the best possible experience for students, staff and faculty by supporting academic success, investing in the student experience and taking safety seriously.

 Online, and eventually in person, students will engage with award-winning professors who take pride in sharing knowledge, research opportunities and the support students need to see where their ideas can take them.